thixotropist/ghidra_import_tests/content/en/docs/exemplars/dpdk.md

 Edit `build/build.ninja`:

-* replace all occurences of `-ldl` with `/opt/riscvx/lib/libdl.a` - you should see about 235 replacements
+* replace all occurrences of `-ldl` with `/opt/riscvx/lib/libdl.a` - you should see about 235 replacements

 Build with: